Lie models of homotopy automorphism monoids and classifying fibrations: Homotopy theory of complete Lie algebras

 The category $\catcdgl$ has a {\em cofibrantly generated model structure}, see \cite[Chapter 8]{bfmt0}, for which the functors in (\ref{pair}) become a Quillen pair with the classical model structure on $\catss$: a cdgl morphism $f\colon L\to M$ is a fibration if it is surjective in non-negative degrees and is a weak equivalence if $\widetilde\mc(f)\colon\widetilde\mc(L)\stackrel{\cong}{\to} \widetilde\mc(M)$ is a bijection, and $f^a\colon L^a\stackrel{\simeq}{\to} M^a$ is a quasi-isomorphism for every $a\in \mc(L)$.

-Although quasi-isomorphisms are weak equivalence only in the connected case, the {\em generalized Goldman--Milson Theorem}, see \cite[Theorem 4.33]{bfmt0}, provides a criterium for a quasi-isomorphism to be a weak equivalence in the general case: let $f\colon L\to L'$ be a cdgl morphism such that map induced by the corresponding filtrations ${F}^n/F^{n+1}\xrightarrow[]{\simeq} {G}^n/G^{n+1}$ is a quasi-isomorphism for any $n\ge 1$.
+Although quasi-isomorphisms are weak equivalences only in the connected case, the {\em generalized Goldman--Millson Theorem}, see \cite[Theorem 4.33]{bfmt0}, provides a criterion for a quasi-isomorphism to be a weak equivalence in the general case: let $f\colon L\to L'$ be a cdgl morphism such that map induced by the corresponding filtrations ${F}^n/F^{n+1}\xrightarrow[]{\simeq} {G}^n/G^{n+1}$ is a quasi-isomorphism for any $n\ge 1$.
 Then, $f$ is a weak equivalence.

 A quasi-isomorphism of connected cdgl's of the form

 makes of $(\libc(V),d)$ a cofibrant replacement of $L$ and we say that it is a {\em model of $L$}.
 If $d$ has no linear term we say that $(\libc(V),d)$ is {\em minimal} and is unique up to cdgl isomorphism.
 A fundamental object in this theory is: